-- Use a knife to chop your sourdough into small chunks.
+- Use a knife to chop your sourdough into bite-sized pieces around 1 to 1.5-inches wide.
 If your sourdough is fresh from the bakery, it might be easier to tear the pieces apart with your hands.
-Place inside of your dish.
+Transfer bread into casserole dish.

-- Then, sprinkle on 1 cup of chopped pecans and mix with sourdough pieces.
+- Then, sprinkle on 1 cup of chopped pecans and toss with sourdough pieces.

 - In a large bowl, whisk together eggs, Greek yogurt, maple syrup, cinnamon, nutmeg, and milk.

-- Place in refrigerator overnight OR for at least 30 minutes if you’d like to bake the morning of.
+- Place in refrigerator overnight OR for at least 30 minutes if you’d like to bake it immediately.

 - Remove French toast bake from the refrigerator and use your hands to submerge the bread in the egg mixture one more time before baking.
 Cover with tin foil and bake at 350ºF for 30 minutes, covered.
-Remove and add topping.
-Bake for another 15-25 minutes, uncovered depending on what consistency you like for your French toast bake.
+Remove and add streusel topping.
+Bake for another 15-25 minutes, uncovered depending on how wet you like your French toast.